andreasKroepelin/polylux/book/src/theme-gallery/index.md

 #import "themes/bipartite.typ": *
 #show: slides(
   // ...
-  theme: uob-theme(),
+  theme: bristol-theme(),
 )
 ```

 ### Options
 - `color`: the colour to use for decorative elements, default University of Bristol red
-- `watermark`: file path for a watermark image to span the title slide, default "uob/watermark.svg"
+- `watermark`: file path for a watermark image to span the title slide, default "bristol/watermark.svg"
-- `logo`: file path for a logo image to appear on every slide, default "uob/logo.svg"
+- `logo`: file path for a logo image to appear on every slide, default "bristol/logo.svg"
-- `secondlogo`: file path for an additional logo image, to appear on the first slide only, default "uob/secondlogo.svg"
+- `secondlogo`: file path for an additional logo image, to appear on the first slide only, default "bristol/secondlogo.svg"

 ### Variants
 - `"wake up"`: no decoration, colored background, enlarged text